Local Planning Strategy

 I refer to your 4 Local Planning Strategy Map; Looking at Nedlands North it does not make sense to just draw a line for the transition zones, beyond those line of the 2nd Transition zones you are going to leave a few homes near to some part of the Carrington street with a different density or height R Codes I presume.
 It will then be difficult to deal with those few homes who may dispute those types of zoning. it will be better for the entire sections apart from the urban growth areas to be all under the similar zoning scheme.
 It is up to all these homes to provide feedback as what they think of the intended density and zoning for their area. similar approach should apply where a certain low percentage of the planned zoning change to a specific area when occur to be all subjected to the same zoning change.

-jk asked about 8 years ago
+jk asked over 8 years ago

 Thank you for taking the time to ask us a question.
 The Transition Zones as shown on the map are conceptual, they indicate that from the high intensity development on Stirling Highway we expect there to be one or two different sets of development rules to transition back to the existing residential areas.
 The boundaries of the different areas have not yet been decided.
 We will use the comments from this engagement process in deciding exactly where the different zonings, building heights and development rules will apply.
 It would be good to hear your thoughts through our surveys.